Clicky

 Canned Pickled Beets Recipe

 This Canned Pickled Beets Recipe makes pickling beets easier than you think!
-This is a tried and true recipe that was one of my Grandma’s favourite recipes to use and now is my go-to pickled beets recipe.
-There is nothing like a stash of delicious of beets to eat in the depths of a cold winter!
+It’s a tried-and-true recipe that was one of my Grandma’s favorites and is now my go-to pickled beets recipe.
+There is nothing like a stash of delicious beets to eat in the depths of a cold winter!

 pieces of Pickled Beets in a white plate and on the jar at the back